variantstudios/greeleydowntown.com/pages/more/parking/downtown-greeley-parking.md

 5. Pay for more time&nbsp;
 6. Continue to enjoy Downtown

-**How to Use Passport**<br>1.
-Download the Passport Parking app from the Apple App Store or Google Play store or visit the [website](https://ppprk.com/park/){: target="_blank"}.<br>2.
-Create an account with your mobile phone number or email address.<br>3.
-Park anywhere you see Passport Parking app signs and decals.<br>4.
-Start your parking session from your phone immediately after parking your car.<br>5.
-Get reminders when your parking time is about to expire and remotely extend your time!
+**How to Use Passport**<br>1\.
+Download the Passport Parking app from the Apple App Store or Google Play store or visit the [website](https://ppprk.com/park/){: target="_blank"}.<br>2\.
+Create an account with your mobile phone number or email address.<br>3\.
+Park anywhere you see Passport Parking app signs and decals.<br>4\.
+Start your parking session from your phone immediately after parking your car.<br>5\.
+Get reminders when your parking time is about to expire and remotely extend your time\!

 Or call (877) 959-4718 and pay for your extended parking over the phone.